wernerpm/notes/README.md

 # Notes

-Some notes I took in conferences and courses around
+Some notes I took in conferences and courses here and there

 Still have to organize some notes I have on paper